Amazing Heritage Mansions in Old Phuket Town

 History of Phuket mansions (Ang-Mor-Lao)

 Similarly, in the case of education, wealthy families in Phuket preferred to send their kids to school in Penang.
-When they returned to Phuket they brought back with them the blueprints of the unique Sino-European architecture they were exposed to In Penang and commissioned builders to build their houses similar to the likes of Penang.
+When they returned to Phuket, they brought back with them the blueprints of the unique Sino-European architecture they were exposed to in Penang and commissioned builders to build their houses in a way that was similar to Penang.

 We call these Mansions’ Ang-Mor-Lao’.

-‘Ang-Mor-Lao’ or the mansions of the tin mine era in Phuket still exists today and can be seen around Old Phuket Town.
+‘Ang-Mor-Lao’, or the mansions of the tin mine era in Phuket, still exist today and can be seen around Old Phuket Town.
 The architecture where Chinese beliefs are mixed with European art resulted in delicate decorations of auspicious sculptures such as bats, pigeons and clouds on the head.

 (as described inside the Peranakan Phuket Museum)